morganrivers/bash_history_improved/README.md

 # bash_history_improved
 This is my configuration so that bash history actually works!
 Infinite number of line storage, test to see everything is set up correctly, does not occasionally delete back to 500 lines.
+Fuzzy search integration (option to search all history ever, not just what you have in your terminal at the moment).

 My system that this works on:
 Linux 5.10.0-14-amd64 #1 SMP Debian 5.10.113-1 (2022-04-29) x86_64 GNU/Linux